kobejohn/WeeklyChallenge/2017/02-06-2017/Challenge.md

-### Find PI to the Nth Digit - Enter a number and have the program generate PI up to that many decimal places.
+### Reverse a String - Enter a string and the program will reverse it and print it out.

-Keep an upper limit of 100 decimal places.